ryanbaumann/hairstyle-ai-studio/README.md

 ## ✨ Features

-- **AI-Powered Recommendations**: Leverages Google's Gemini AI to analyze and suggest hairstyles.
-- **Interactive UI**: A sleek, responsive interface built with React and Tailwind CSS.
-- **Real-time Visualization**: Instantly see how different styles might look.
+- **Gemini 3 Visual Intelligence**: Uses the latest Gemini 3 model for precise facial analysis and hyper-realistic hairstyle rendering.
+- **Real-time "Thinking" Engine**: See the AI's internal reasoning process in real-time as it crafts your new look.
-- **Curated Collection**: Browse through a variety of trending hairstyles for men and women.
+- **Interactive Vibe Selection**: Instantly switch between curated trending and classic styles for men and women.
+- **Refinement Suite**: Fine-tune your results with natural language instructions or reference images.
+- **Session History**: Keep track of all your transformations in a persistent local collection.

 ## 📸 Screenshots